DoubleCouponDay/Chunkus/README.md

 ### Params:
 Sets the parameters to use with the algorithm

+`!vp or !vectorizerparams [chunksize] [threshold]` eg.

+    !params 2 50

+You should receive a confirmation message telling you what you set the parameters to.

 ### Chunk Size
 Chunk size is amount of width and height in the algorithm's smallest image unit.
 An image is broken up into chunks, where a higher number improves speed while reducing quality (and losing information).